-The assembly source contains several sections that need to be placed in 'C31 memory locations.
-Since the DSK assembler includes several new directives that control the starting address of the sections, a linker is not needed.
+The assembly source contains several sections that must be placed in 'C31 memory locations, because the DSK assembler includes several new directives that control the starting address of the sections.
+A linker is not needed.

 In the following code example, an output section named Mysect is placed beginning at address 000x80 9800.
 The entry (execution start) point is then defined at the label START.
 Next, a simple code loop that increments R0 is placed into the current section.